-For the record, I shared this story with my wife before sharing it with you, and lest she be considered the kind of mother who remains carefree while her daughter has a stroke, she clarified that Evelyn had previously been making funny faces with her siblings.
-One rather contorted expression required the young girl to pinch and pull her cheeks while sticking out her tongue.
+For the record, I shared this story with my wife before sharing it with you, and lest you consider her the kind of mother who remains carefree while her daughter has a stroke, she clarified that Evelyn had previously been making funny faces with her siblings.
+One somewhat contorted expression required the young girl to pinch and pull her cheeks while sticking out her tongue.
 Apparently, she did this over and over again.
 Naturally, her cheeks were sore.

-Anyway, I know for a fact there are distilleries that communicate with the public this way, too.
-They carelessly slap words like “rare” and “crafted” and “aged” on their labels.
+Anyway, I know distilleries that communicate with the public this way, too.
+They carelessly slap words like “rare,” “crafted,” and “aged” on their labels.
 Some are even bold enough to put the word “whiskey” on the side of a product that’s little more than ethanol with caramel coloring added at the time of bottling.
 Being a relatively inexpensive whiskey, one might think this to be the case with the Cascade Blonde, especially when a marketing skeptic like me sees on one side of its labeling the words “Probably the best whiskey in America,” and on the other side, a somewhat gimmicky proposition for using the edition’s cork as a fishing bobber.

 But set aside your cynicism.
-Cascade Blonde is a really great dram.
+Cascade Blonde is a drinkable dram.

-First off, with regard to the labeling, any practical ideas for the usage of the bottle and cork after it’s emptied is something to be well considered.
-It suggests a mindfulness for the joys in life beyond the whiskey given.
+First, concerning the labeling, any practical ideas for using the bottle and cork after it’s emptied are worth considering.
+It suggests mindfulness for the joys in life beyond the whiskey given.
 I like that.
-Thinking this way, I started using the corks from all of my empties as Christmas ornaments.
+Thinking this way, I started using the corks from my empties as Christmas ornaments.
 I did the same with my daughter’s old Type 1 diabetes devices.
 The instruction as to how one might use Cascade Blonde’s bright yellow cork for catching fish is a great idea.

 Additionally, by using the word “probably,” the producers of this dram communicate honestly with the consumer.
 They let us decide its place among American whiskies.
-They encourage investigation, and so by a careful nosing, one can discover for his or herself that the whiskey is indeed quite nice.
+They encourage investigation, and so by careful nosing, one can discover that the whiskey is indeed quite lovely.
 Crisply light, it sends up subtle wafts of peppery vanilla.
 It’s pleasantly easy.

-The finish is barely oaky, and like the nose, is extraordinarily light.
-There’s very little burn in the throat.
-It’s refreshing enough to make this a flask sipper while knee deep and casting a line in one’s favorite stream.
+The finish is barely oaky and, like the nose, is extraordinarily light.
+There’s minimal burn in the throat.
+It’s refreshing enough to make this a flask sipper while knee-deep and casting a line in one’s favorite stream.

 I’ll conclude by emphasizing that I’m not much of a salesman.
-And yet, I’ll dare to herald that this whiskey is at least in the top ten with regard to satisfaction.
+And yet, I’ll dare to herald that this whiskey is at least in the top ten concerning satisfaction.
 I might even risk asserting that at its current price tag of about $25, you should hurry up and add it to your collection because such a sale won’t last long!